Gems of the Seine & Unforgettable Douro with Lisbon

 Explore your way with one of this morning’s Scenic Freechoice excursions:

 This afternoon, relax as you cruise towards Pinhão.
+Perhaps meet new friends as you enjoy a refreshment in Panorama Lounge and Bar.

 Pinhão